mattdeloia/CATTConV/README.md

 ## Personality Trait Raw Scores

-##### Northrop Grumman Cybersecurity Professionals’ trait raw scores are displayed as density plots.
+##### Northrop Grumman Cybersecurity Professionals’ trait raw scores are displayed in the light green density plots.
+Control data, where available, is displayed in behind and in red.

 ![](CATTCon_Personality_Dashboard_files/figure-gfm/unnamed-chunk-5-1.png)<!-- -->